nicklawls/step/README.md

 ## Prior Work

-The idea for this kind of package is not new. `Step` wouldn't be a thing without inspiration from the following libraries
+The idea for this kind of package is not new. `Note` wouldn't be a thing without inspiration from the following libraries

 ### [Fresheyeball/elm-return](https://package.elm-lang.org/packages/Fresheyeball/elm-return/latest)

 * My original inspiration for this sort of package.
 The pattern of appending commands with a pipeline-friendly function really appealed to me
 * Over-relies on Haskelley lingo
 * Too much API.
-As an example, `Step` doesn't have an `andThen` function exposed, because I've never had a use for one.
+As an example, `Pin` doesn't have an `andThen` function exposed, because I've never had a use for one.

 ### [Janiczek/cmd-extra](https://package.elm-lang.org/packages/Janiczek/cmd-extra/latest/)